MultiSafepay/docs/content/payment-methods/banks/cbc/how-does-cbc-work.md

 > CBC payments can only be processed on our new payment page starting with [PayV2](/tools/payment-pages/what-is-payv2/)

 In the event which a customer makes a successful payment, but does not finalize the process by pressing the "return to website" button, no status update will be received on our end.
-The transaction status will therefore remain _initialized_.
+The transaction status will therefore remain _Initialized_.
 However, we import our bank statements daily and all incoming payments which have not been completed yet will then be completed.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

 * Order status
-The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
+The order status indicates the status of the order, such as _Completed_, _Pending_ or _Rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.

 * Transaction status
 The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
 Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.